kwgoodman/la/doc/source/intro.rst

 ::
                            y.x = myfunc(y.x)

-larry adds the convenience of labels, provides many built-in functions, and let's you use your existing array functions.
+larry adds the convenience of labels, provides many built-in methods, and let's you use your existing array functions.

 License